What’s the Difference: No-Fault vs. Tort Car Insurance

 Many people living in at-fault states choose to purchase uninsured/underinsured motorist coverage because it offers protection from damages caused by someone who does not have liability insurance or has very low coverage limits on their policy.
 Medical Payments coverage is also popular in these states, as it offers additional protection in the case of injuries from automobile accidents, making it less likely a person will have to deal with the hassle of finding a personal injury attorney and filing a lawsuit.
 Most auto insurance companies offer these forms of coverage in at-fault states, but keep in mind any optional coverages added to your auto policy will increase your insurance premium.

-Every state has its own methods to determine the at-fault driver and the percentage of fault of each driver as well as different systems for paying for minor accident injuries.
-In tort states, insurance claims may not be paid until after fault is determined, sometimes after a lawsuit.
+Each state has its own methods for determining the at-fault driver and the percentage of fault assigned to each driver, along with different systems for covering minor accident injuries.
+In automobile tort cases, particularly in torts involving motor vehicle accidents, insurance claims may not be paid until after fault is established, which can sometimes occur following a lawsuit.

 No-Fault vs. Tort Car Insurance: Which is better?